Backlash (2001): Storylines

 The event featured seven professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers were portrayed as either villains or fan favorites as they followed a series of events which built tension, culminating in a wrestling match or series of matches.

 At WrestleMania X-Seven, Stone Cold Steve Austin fought The Rock for the WWF Championship.
 During the match, Vince McMahon interfered, which eventually led to Austin attacking The Rock with a steel chair to win the WWF Championship and in the process align himself with his long-time enemy.
-The next night on Raw is War, a rematch between the pair took place in a steel cage match.
+The next night on Raw is War, a rematch between the pair took place in a Steel Cage match.
 Triple H interfered in the match, attacking The Rock and partnering up with Austin and McMahon.
 Briefly known as The McMahon Alliance, the pair began being referred to as "The Two Man Power Trip" (or "The Power Trip" for short).
 On the episode of SmackDown! following WrestleMania, Austin assaulted his long-time friend Jim Ross after Ross criticized his alliance with Triple H and McMahon.
 Triple H then defeated Chris Jericho to win the Intercontinental Championship for a third time in the main event, bringing both of the major singles titles in the company to the new alliance.

 Shortly after this happened, The Brothers of Destruction (Kane and The Undertaker) began feuding with Austin and Triple H (in between, Triple H traded the Intercontinental Championship back and forth with Jeff Hardy for a brief period).
 A match between the two teams was signed for Backlash.
-Undertaker and Kane were not simply satisfied with that, and they demanded and were given a title shot at the reigning WWF Tag Team Champions, Edge and Christian, on the April 19, 2001 edition of SmackDown!.
+The Undertaker and Kane were not simply satisfied with that, and they demanded and were given a title shot at the reigning WWF Tag Team Champions, Edge and Christian, on the April 19, 2001 edition of SmackDown!.
 The brothers won the match, but were attacked by the Power Trip afterwards.